George Jerningham: Career

 Jerningham was attached to the Embassies at St Petersburg and the Hague in 1826, was appointed a paid Attaché at the Hague in 1832, and Secretary of Legation in 1833, was Chargé d'Affaires there until 1838, when he was sent as Secretary of Legation to Turin, where he was Chargé d'Affaires in 1838; he was subsequently Secretary of Legation and Chargé d'Affaires at Madrid, Secretary of the Embassy at the Ottoman Porte and at Paris, where he acted on several occasions as Chargé d’Affaires.

 He was appointed Envoy Extraordinary and Minister Plenipotentiary to the King of Sweden and Norway in November 1853, but did not proceed to his destination.
 In 1854, he was sent in similar capacity to Württemberg (also known as Stuttgart), and to Stockholm in 1859, serving until 1872.
-He was appointed Knight Commander of the Hanoverian Order and was appointed Knight Companion of the Order of the Bath.
+He was appointed a Companion of the Order of the Bath.

 Personal life

 Jerningham died, unmarried, on 18 May 1874 at age 68.